Skip to content

 Understanding a Refused Application

-A refused application has already passed the completeness check and undergone an eligibility review that examines your work experience, education, language proficiency, and other criteria.
-If IRCC concludes that you fail to meet the program requirements—perhaps due to insufficient points, concerns about the authenticity of your documentation, or failing security checks—they will issue a formal refusal and provide reasons (although these are usually very vague).
+If IRCC concludes that you fail to meet the program requirements—perhaps due to insufficient points, concerns about the authenticity of your documentation, or failing security checks—they will issue a formal refusal and provide reasons (although these are often vague).

 Reasons for Refusal